-Tompkins admitted it was tough watching his colleagues at north London club Saracens pile up the Test caps as he waited for recognition at senior international level.
+Tompkins admitted it was tough watching his colleagues at north London club Saracens pile up the Test caps as he waited for recognition at the senior international level.

 “I would say that was one of the hardest things I had to go through,” he explained.
 “You see all these guys, they make it.
 The opportunities they’ve had, they’ve taken them.

 “I was probably blaming other people, making up excuses for why I wasn’t doing what I (should have been) doing.”

 Tompkins said his fortunes turned when he accepted more personal responsibility for his own career.

 “I started taking control, doing it right…You have to be patient, and I realize looking back that everybody has got their own path.